Non-UK Employee Visa Workshop

 Considerations before you sponsor an individual to work for you

-- Clarification of UKVI compliance for your EEA workers, depending on their employment start date
+- European nationals & clarification of UKVI compliance for your EEA workers, depending on their employment start date

-- The cost of sponsorship (looking at costs for the employer & the visa applicant)
+- The cost of sponsorship (for the employer & the visa applicant)